FASTCloud: A novel framework of assessment and selection for trustworthy cloud service: Related Work

-In recent years, study on assessment and selection of trustworthy cloud service has attracted considerable interest of many researchers.
+In recent years, the research on assessment and selection of trustworthy cloud service has attracted considerable interest of many researchers.
 A variety of trust assessment methods and trust models have been proposed by taking QoS attributes as metrics.
-Sun et al. \cite{SUN2019749} proposed a cloud service selection with criteria interactions framework (CSSCI) for cloud service selection.
+Kumar et al. \cite{kumar2021ccs} proposed a novel framework, Optimal Service Selection and Ranking of Cloud Computing Services (CCS-OSSR), which allowed PCCs to compare available service choices based on QoS.
+The CCS-OSSR utilized the best worst method to rank and prioritize the QoS criteria, and employed TOPSIS approach to obtain the final rank of cloud services.
+Furthermore, in \cite{kumar2021computational}, the authors the fuzzy {analytic hierarchy process (AHP) method to define the architecture of overall cloud service selection process and calculate the weights of QoS criteria.
+These calculated criteria weight are utilized with TOPSIS method to evaluate the final rank of cloud service based on their overall performance.} Sun et al. \cite{SUN2019749} proposed a cloud service selection with criteria interactions framework (CSSCI) for cloud service selection.
 This framework applies a fuzzy measure and choquet integral to measure and aggregate non-linear relations between criteria, such as latency, response time and availability.
 Jatoth et al. \cite{Jatoth2018SELCLOUD} proposed a methodology to addresses a hybrid multi-criteria decision-making model involving the selection of cloud services among the available alternatives.
-This methodology assigns various ranks to cloud services based on the quantified QoS parameters using a novel extended grey TOPSIS integrated with analytical hierarchical process (AHP).
-In \cite{2017Design}, three multiple criteria decision making (MCDM)-based multi-dimensional trust assessment schemes have been presented, which assess trustworthiness of CSPs by monitoring compliance provided by CSPs against the set SLAs.
-These schemes adopt three MCDM methods (AHP, TOPSIS and PROMETHEE) respectively that enable CSCs to determine the trustworthiness of a CSP from different perspectives. \cite{2013QoS} proposed a personalized QoS ranking prediction framework for cloud services, which identifies and aggregates the preferences between pairs of cloud services to produce a ranking of them by taking advantage of the past usage experiences of other users.
-Li and Du \cite{2013Adaptive} presents an adaptive trust management model for CSCs to select a more trustworthy CSP.
-This model is used to assess the competence of cloud services by analysing the history information related to multiple QoS attributes of the SLA contracted by CSC and CSP.
-In \cite{yang2017framework}, a novel method was presented, which employed a multi-QoS-aware cloud service selection strategy and the analytic hierarchy process (AHP) method to help the CSCs to select the appropriate cloud service.
+This methodology assigns various ranks to cloud services based on the quantified QoS parameters using a novel extended gray technique for order preference by similarity to an ideal solution (TOPSIS) integrated with AHP.
+In \cite{2017Design}, three multiple criteria decision making (MCDM)-based multi-dimensional trust assessment schemes have been presented, which assess trust level of CSPs by monitoring compliance provided by CSPs against the set SLAs.
+These schemes adopt three MCDM methods: AHP, TOPSIS and preference ranking organization methods for enrichment evaluations (PROMETHEE) respectively that enable PCCs to determine the trust level of a CSP from different perspectives.
+In \cite{yang2017framework}, a novel method was proposed, which employed a multi-QoS-aware cloud service selection strategy and the AHP method to help the PCCs to select the appropriate cloud service.
+To select the best one out of available cloud services, Shetty and D'Mello \cite{shetty2015quality} proposed a service selection algorithm based on the QoS requirements of PCC.